The Landscape of GPU-Centric Communication: Introduction

 In this paper, we present a comprehensive review of \textit{GPU-centric} communication with respect to vendor mechanism and user-level library supports.
 Our goal with this survey is to help allay the general state of confusion that arises when a prospective researcher begins wading into the field.
 We hope to help programmers, engineers, programming model and library designers understand the complexity and diversity of available options because \textit{GPU-centric} communication spans a very broad spectrum of approaches, including hardware innovations like proprietary GPU-to-GPU interconnects and software mechanisms.
 These mechanisms have distinct benefits and challenges making it unclear when and where they should be preferred.
 The picture is made even murkier by inconsistent terminology used across literature and vendor differences in offerings.

-We organize the paper as follows: \begin{itemize} \item In Section \ref{Section:GPU-Centric-Intro}, we define the terminology, provide a definition for \textit{GPU-centric} communication and taxonomize the existing approaches within a node and across nodes to eliminate any confusion. \item In Section \ref{Section:Vendor-Mechanisms}, we discuss the vendor-provided mechanisms for enabling communication and networking, managing memory across devices in a multi-GPU execution.
-These mechanisms are used as building blocks for higher-level GPU-centric software libraries. \item In Section \ref{Section:GPU-Centric-Libraries}, we list the main communication libraries for both \textit{intra-} and \textit{inter-node} setups, discuss their benefits and challenges and rely on existing benchmarking papers to provide insights into their performance. \item In Section \ref{Section:Outlook-and-Discussion}, we discuss the main research paradigms underlying \textit{GPU-centric} communication, provide an outlook on the field and present open research questions. \end{itemize}
+We organize the paper as follows: \begin{itemize} \item In Section \ref{Section:GPU-Centric-Intro}, we define the terminology, provide a definition for \textit{GPU-centric} communication.
+We taxonomize and abstract the existing approaches within a node and across nodes to eliminate any confusion. \item In Section \ref{Section:Vendor-Mechanisms}, we present the history and discuss the vendor-provided mechanisms for enabling communication and networking, managing memory across devices in a multi-GPU execution.
+These mechanisms are used as building blocks for higher-level GPU-centric software libraries. \item In Section \ref{Section:GPU-Centric-Libraries}, we list and compare the main communication libraries for both \textit{intra-} and \textit{inter-node} setups, discuss their benefits and challenges and rely on existing benchmarking works to provide insights into their performance. \item In Section \ref{Section:Outlook-and-Discussion}, we discuss the main research paradigms underlying \textit{GPU-centric} communication, provide an outlook on the field and present open research questions. \end{itemize}

-We also acknowledge that certain methods and technologies depend on proprietary ecosystems.
-In this work, we primarily focus on NVIDIA solutions.
-However, similar solutions are offered by AMD, and we explicitly highlight those that are only offered by one of the two vendors.
-Intel also offers high-end HPC/ML GPUs.
-However, at the time of writing, there is not much public information available about the outlook of the product line.
-Intel Ponte Vecchio is not going to be deployed on new clusters \cite{ponte-vecchio-dead}, and the next generation Falcon Shores GPUs are not going to be released before late 2025 \cite{falcon-shores}.
+Some methods and technologies discussed in this survey are inherently tied to proprietary ecosystems.
+While a substantial portion of the available literature and deployed systems focuses on NVIDIA technologies, we present a balanced perspective by incorporating corresponding mechanisms from other vendors, such as AMD and Intel, whenever information is available.
+At the same time, several capabilities remain exclusive to specific vendors; we explicitly identify these vendor-specific features to ensure clarity and completeness.